Close

 Saunders Carmichael-Brown is an award winning digital and broadcast presenter who was an integral part of the small media team on the 2022 Endurance Antarctic Expedition that found Sir Ernest Shackleton’s famous shipwreck.
 A feature documentary made about the expedition from his media team has since been commissioned by National Geographic.

-We are delighted to have Saunders joining us as a Special Guest on Deep Weddell following Nordenskjöld, departing 24 March, 2024.
-We sat down with him to find out more about his fascination with the early explorers, his highlights from the landmark expedition, the challenges his media team faced broadcasting from one of the most remote places on earth, and what expeditioners joining him in Antarctica can expect to learn from him.
+We sat down with him to find out more about his fascination with the early explorers, his highlights from the landmark expedition and the challenges his media team faced broadcasting from one of the most remote places on earth.

 It’s honestly one of – if not the greatest – survival stories of all time.
 The idea of being able to survive in such treacherous and inhospitable conditions for the length of time they did defies all understanding.
 But to then also launch a death-defying small boat crossing of almost 1,300 kilometres (800 miles) over the most storm-ridden sea on the planet, only to then traverse a mountain range to reach help... there really isn’t any other story like it.